-^{} Reflects position if risk and liabilities were to crystallize; expectation is that these obligations will not crystallize this year.
+\ Reflect position if risk and liabilities are to crystallize, expectation is that these obligation will not crystallize this year.

 2. Income and Expenditure Account

 2.1 Table 1.1 below summarises the impact of the reported position on the HCPC's income and expenditure.
 As noted, the forecast full-year outturn for the financial year is a surplus of c£1.3m.